 It’s easier and quicker to manage appointments and request repeat prescriptions via our online service.
 You must first be registered.
+Ask reception for a user name and password and follow the link below to register (photo ID may be required).
 Then simply log in and select an option.

 Please order your repeat prescription from the dispensary using your computer printout attached to your last issue of medication.
 You can order your repeats in the following ways:

 - By bringing your computer printout to the surgery – Tick clearly the item you require on the computer printout, then place it in the repeat prescription deposit box outside the dispensary hatch.

 - By Telephone (01526) 352466 – Please state your full name, date of birth and the medication required.
 If ringing outside our normal hours or the dispensers are busy, a message can be left on the answerphone.